CTPSSTAFF/npmrds-tt-reliability/README.md

 * a Jupyter notebeook to calculate the LOTTR metric for trucks

 ## Methodology
-The methodology for calculating the level of travel-time reliabililty (LOTTR) metric for all vehicles from NPMRDS data is documented in the FHWA document
+The methodology for calculating the level of travel-time reliabililty (LOTTR) metric for all vehicles and for trucks from NPMRDS data is documented in the FHWA document
 [National Performance Measures for Congestions, Reliability, and Freight, and CMAQ Traffic Congestion](https://www.fhwa.dot.gov/tpm/guidance/hif18040.pdf).

 In summary, we:
-1. Calculate the LOTTR metric for each TMC for each of the four National Highway Performance (time) Periods for all vehicles, and then
+1. Calculate the LOTTR metric for each TMC for each of the 4 (all vehicles) or 5 (trucks) National Highway Performance (time) Periods, and then
 2. Caclulate the single MPO region-wide LOTTR metric from \(1\).

 The 4 National Highway Performance Program (NHPP) time periods for __all vehicles__ are: